aminrj/aminrj.github.io/_posts/2026-05-28-mcp-attack-chain-database-exfiltration.md

 **Control 2: Hash-verify tool descriptions at every reconnection.**

-When your agent framework loads an MCP server, compute a hash of its tool descriptions and compare against the hash recorded at your last verified install.
+When your agent framework loads an MCP server, compute a SHA-256 hash of its tool descriptions and compare against the hash recorded at your last verified install.
+Store the hash in your deployment configuration, not in the MCP server package itself.
 If anything changed, block the load and flag for human review.
 This catches server-side modifications made after installation that no pre-install scan would find.

+For example, in a LangGraph or AutoGen setup, add the hash check to the MCP server initialization hook — before the agent framework registers the tools.
+In a custom agent, add it to the `on_connect` event handler.
+The check should run at every reconnection, not just initial install.

 **Control 3: Scope-limit agent credentials.**

 Even if the model follows a malicious instruction, scope-limited credentials contain the blast radius.
 An agent that can only read records for the current active session cannot exfiltrate the full database, regardless of what it is instructed to do.
 Credential scope is your reliable last line of defense when semantic-layer controls fail.

+In practice: a customer service agent that needs CRM access should get a read-only token scoped to the current session's customer ID, not a full-access service account.
+If the agent is also responsible for creating support tickets, the token should include write access only to the ticketing API, not to the CRM's customer export endpoint.
+The difference between a scoped token and a broad-access key is the difference between a single record leak and a database drain.

 These three controls require no changes to your model, your system prompt, or your agent logic.
 They are infrastructure controls.
 They are also absent from most pre-production checklists because MCP supply chain attacks became a significant attack class only in 2025-2026.